mass-matrix/mzx/docs/installation.rst

 Stable release
 --------------

-To install mmconvert, run this command in your terminal:
+To install mzx, run this command in your terminal:

 .. code-block:: console

-    $ pip install mmconvert
+    $ pip install mzx

-This is the preferred method to install mmconvert, as it will always install the most recent stable release.
+This is the preferred method to install mzx, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.